Tom Shicowich’s story

 Being more than 100 pounds overweight and on a very tight budget, Tom couldn’t afford fresh fruit or vegetables, so dinner was often fast food or heat and eat food and a soda.
 "You're supposed to eat healthy, but you have to be able to afford eating healthy," Tom, 56, says.
 At his grocery store, "all I could afford was canned ravioli or a Hungry Man meal to keep my belly full.”

-Six months after enrolling in the Fresh Food Farmacy, the 6-foot-5-inch former high school track competitor lost more than 45 pounds and cut his HBA1C level from 11 to a normal level of 6-7.
+Six months after enrolling in the Fresh Food Farmacy, the 6-foot-5-inch former high school track competitor lost more than 45 pounds and cut his HBA1C level from 11 to a normal level of less than 7.0.
 Now, Tom and his girlfriend cook fresh, healthy meals at home, and it’s much easier for him to climb a flight of stairs or take a walk.

 Rita Perkins’ story